 I posted screen shots of his comments, of him, his defacing of public mail (was that what he meant when he said he’d asked me to ‘substantiate’ my claims?
 Ohh…), and of him on the post below:

 A friend on Quora told me he’s going to submit the book to his school’s librarian.
 This gave me the idea to make it print on demand and submit to schools around my area.
 It’s short and easy to read.

-I’ve been targeted by a group on Quora for the last year and a half.
-Quora’s lack of protection from them is one reason my attitude toward the site has changed so drastically for the worse.
+I’ve been targeted by them and a few of their friends on Quora for the last year and a half.
+Quora’s lack of protection from them is one reason my attitude toward the site has changed for the worse.

 Writing this book has to be some kind of record for me.
 I wrote it in a week, typing every day for 12 hours straight, ordered the cover, left the manuscript alone for a week to let it ripen and the yeast to rise, wrote more in it off and on for two more weeks, edited it numerous times, and then uploaded it to Kindle.